jjvanzon/Circular-Language-Spec/constructs-drafts/concurrency.md

 #### Concurrency is not considered

 Concurrency was not considered in automatic execution order.
-On top of that, any connection between objects can change *just like that*, so you are only sure which piece of data will be read the moment you are reading it.
+On top of that, any connection between objects can change *just like that*, so you are only sure which piece of data might be read the moment you are reading it.
 The only time you know what data gets accessed concurrently, is *when* the data actually gets accessed concurrently.
-So you only know what readings and writings to specific data will influence each other, the moment *they are* influencing each other.
+So you only know what readings and writings to specific data might influence each other, the moment *they are* influencing each other.
 So the *automatic* determination if sub-commands are data-dependent on each other is not possible.
 It is only possible as soon as reads and writes *are* accessing the same data, which converts this to a concurrency resolution problem, that is not within the area of subject of automatic execution order anymore.
-Automatic execution order will not consider any volatile concurrency situation for now.
+Automatic execution order might not consider any volatile concurrency situation for now.

 #### Concurrency issues